 If your children will not be attending school then it may be considered a disadvantage.
 Realize that disadvantages of buying home near schools are increased traffic, pollution, many people walking in your neighborhood daily.
 If it is high school, you will see much more traffic.
 Teenagers like doing a burnout.
 Teenagers like to speed.

-Benefits Of Buying Home Near Schools
+Benefits of Buying Home Near Schools

 Most housing experts believe that the pros outweigh the cons of buying home near schools.
 Michael Gracz, a senior loan officer at Gustan Cho Associates grew up next to a public school growing up.
 This is what Mike Gracz said:

-Here in the coveted suburbs, living next to or near a school was a big plus for me when I was growing up.
-I was able to walk to school every day.
-I was able to come home for lunch one or two days out of the week.
 My parents allowed me to come home for lunch.
 They were not too concerned about traffic because there were a team of school resource officers who was monitoring traffic.
 The speed zone was 20 miles per hour.
 I was always able to participate for school activities because I did not need a ride to school like most of my classmates.

 What Experts Say About Buying Home Near Schools